shakacode/shakapacker/README.md

 <%= stylesheet_pack_tag 'calendar', 'map', application' %>
 ```

 However, you typically can't do that in the main layout, as the view and partial codes will depend on the route.

 Thus, you can distribute the logic of what packs are needed for any route.
-All the magic of splitting up the code was automatic!
+All the magic of splitting up the code and CSS was automatic!

 **Important:** `append_javascript_pack_tag` can be used anywhere in your application as long as it is executed BEFORE the `javascript_pack_tag`.
 If you attempt to call `append_javascript_pack_tag` helper after `javascript_pack_tag`, an error will be raised.
 You should have only a single `javascript_pack_tag` invocation in your page load.